weewx/weewx/docs_src/upgrade.md

 If you install using `pip`, the rules are installed by the same script that installs the files necessary to run as a daemon.

-### Class `weewx.units.UnknownType` has been renamed

-Its name was too similar to `weewx.UnknownType`, so it has been renamed to `weewx.units.UnknownObsType`.
-It is very unlikely any users would be affected by this.

 ### `import` utility changes

 The use of a field map by the `import` utility has been revised and is now